North Myrtle Beach Tours: Top-rated Sightseeing Along the Coast

 The North Myrtle Beach option starts at North Myrtle Beach Park and Sports Complex.
 After quick training, cruise the complex and venture into the woods for nature and photo ops.
 The Huntington Beach tour explores wetland and wildlife preserves.
 Both Segway tours last 1.5 to two hours, and all equipment is provided.
 However, guests should bring cash for park entry fees.

 Myrtle Beach Safari

 T.I.G.E.R.S.
-Wildlife Encounter tours allow guests to get up-close and personal with exotic animals such as tigers and elephants.
+Wildlife Encounter tours allow guests to get up-close with exotic animals such as tigers and elephants.
 The operator has two locations and three tours, so visitors can pick one that suits their schedule and budget.

 Reel Action Fishing Charters